What you need to know about improving your lead response time

 - Form Tracking: CallRail’s Call Tracking software also supports tracking for online forms.
 When users fill out an online form — which can range from general inquiries to forms filled out in exchange for gated content — their contact information is immediately displayed in your tracking log, giving you the essential data you need to provide a prompt response.

-- Lead Center: CallRail’s Lead Center is an easy-to-use, omnichannel business communications hub that lets you manage conversations and contacts, communicate via your customer's preferred channels, and analyze conversations to optimize customer experience and drive ROI.
+- Lead Center: CallRail’s Lead Center is an easy-to-use, unified business communications solution that lets you manage conversations and contacts, communicate via your customer's preferred channels, and analyze conversations to optimize customer experience and drive ROI.

 Combined with your CRM and other sales tools, these solutions will ensure no lead gets lost.
 They’ll give your team the ability to prioritize responses, coordinate interactions, and collaboratively manage lead responses to secure better results than ever before.